goooseman/devsparks-blog/SPEC.md

   - should contain `.layout__header` class
 - `<main>`
   - it has background shadow on top/bottom to make it look like lower then header and footer to add deepness
-  - should have padding top and bottom with 50px
+  - should have margin top and bottom with 50px
 - `<footer>`
   - contains photo of the author with transparent bg and a small about text: Footer Ipsum
   - photo of author: `/human.png` (`human@2x.png`)